tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 which race multiple connections and place a separate ticket in each will ultimately end up with just the tickets from a single resumed session.
 In that case, clients can send a resumption_count equal to the number of sessions they are attempting in parallel.
+(Clients which send a resumption_count less than the number of parallel connection attempts might end up with zero tickets.)

 When a client presenting a previously obtained ticket finds that the server nevertheless negotiates a fresh session, the client SHOULD assume that any